David Jenkins (sprinter): Athletics career

-In 1974 he won the silver medal on the 400 metres at the European Athletics Championships in Rome as well as the gold medal in the 4x 400-metre with his teammates Glen Cohen, William Hartley and Alan Pascoe.
-The race announcer remarked that Jenkins had the "greatest run of his life", when he won the 4 × 400 m relay.
+In 1974 he won the silver medal on the 400 metres at the European Athletics Championships in Rome as well as the gold medal in the 4 × 400-metre with his teammates Glen Cohen, William Hartley and Alan Pascoe.
+Commentating on the race for the BBC David Coleman remarked that Jenkins had the "greatest run of his life", when he won the 4 × 400 m relay.

 In 1975 he was United States of America 400-metre champion, with his fastest time of his career 44.93 which was a British record at the time.
 In 1975, Jenkins and his brother, Roger Jenkins, represented Great Britain and Northern Ireland v.
 Finland at Crystal Palace, London as the UK's No. 1 and No. 2 400-metre runners.

-Both David and his brother Roger feature prominently in the book A Life In A Day In A Year by Peter Hoffmann which describes their athletics training at Meadowbank Sports Centre, Edinburgh and their racing careers between 1973 and 1978.
+Both David and his brother Roger feature prominently in the book A Life In A Day In A Year by Peter Hoffmann which describes their athletics training at Meadowbank Stadium, Edinburgh and their racing careers between 1973 and 1978.

-Scottish documentary company, Pelicula Films, featured David Jenkins during his training in 1975 as he prepared for the 1976 Olympic Games (Montreal, Quebec, CA).
+Scottish documentary company, Pelicula Films, featured David Jenkins during his training in 1975 as he prepared for the 1976 Summer Olympics.
 The film, The Long Sprint: Diary of an Olympic Athlete, follows Jenkins from his training, races and the Olympic Games heats.
 Jenkins qualified for the Olympic 400-metre finals but did not win a medal.
 The documentary film was directed by Michael Alexander and won the Gold Grand Prix Award in the British International Sport Film and Television Festival, the Toronto Film Festival and the Turin Film Festival in 1977.

 In 1976 and 1980 Jenkins finished seventh in the 400-metre final at the Summer Olympics.
-In 1977 he participated in the first IAAF World Cup in the 4×400-metre relay at the Rheinstadion in Düsseldorf, West Germany.
+In 1977 he participated in the first IAAF World Cup in the 4 × 400-metre relay at the Rheinstadion, in Düsseldorf, West Germany.
 He also won the 200 metres at the Jubilee Games event.
 In 1978 he won a gold medal competing for Scotland at the Commonwealth Games in Edmonton, Canada in the 4 × 100 m relay, alongside Cameron Sharp, Allan Wells and Drew McMaster.
 In 1980 he was U.K 400-metre champion.

-He competed at the 1982 European Championships in the 4×400–metre relay team which won the silver medal in this event.
+He competed at the 1982 European Championships in the 4 × 400–metre relay team which won the silver medal in this event.

 He later admitted to having taken performance-enhancing steroids during the latter part his athletics career, from around 1976.

-In 1998 former British 400-metre Olympic silver medallist Roger Black dedicated a chapter titled "The Jenkins Factor," in his autobiography How Long is the Course ISBN 0-233-99644-3 to Jenkins who was helping advise him in the final months of his 1996 Olympic preparation.
+In 1998 former British 400-metre Olympic silver medallist Roger Black dedicated a chapter titled "The Jenkins Factor", in his autobiography How Long is the Course ISBN 0-233-99644-3 to Jenkins who was helping advise him in the final months of his 1996 Olympic preparation.
 Jenkins was credited with changing Black's philosophy on sports and competition.